gthomson31/Snowplow-QuickStart-CircleCI/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-In order to use this project effectivly you will first need to follow the prerequisites in order to setup your enviroment effectivly.
+In order to use this project effectivly you first need to follow the prerequisites in order to setup your enviroment effectivly.

 ### Prerequisites